Salvia officinalis: Taxonomy

 Salvia officinalis was described by Carl Linnaeus in 1753.
 It has been grown for centuries in the Old World for its food and healing properties, and was often described in old herbals for the many miraculous properties attributed to it.
-The binary name, officinalis, refers to the plant's medicinal use—the officina was the traditional storeroom of a monastery where herbs and medicines were stored.
+The binary name, officinalis, refers to uses practiced in traditional medicine —the officina was the traditional storeroom of a monastery where herbs for treatments were stored.
 S. officinalis has been classified under many other scientific names over the years, including six different names since 1940 alone.
 It is the type species for the genus Salvia.

 Etymology

-The specific epithet officinalis refers to plants with a well-established medicinal or culinary value.
+The specific epithet officinalis refers to plants with a well-established culinary value or assumed use in folk medicine.

 Salvia officinalis has numerous common names.
 Some of the best-known are sage, common sage, garden sage, golden sage, kitchen sage, true sage, culinary sage, Dalmatian sage, and broadleaf sage.
 Cultivated forms include purple sage and red sage.